a-rahimi/infixlang/README.md

 ## Grammar

-Under the hood, there's a very simple simple recursive descent context-free grammar parser.
+Under the hood, there's a simple recursive descent context-free grammar parser.
 What's nice about this particular parser is that it only takes 110 lines of code, and the production rules can themselves be written in Python.
 Here is a snippet from the code: